GaelLnz/goya/README.md

 A simple & powerful library for building GraphQL servers.
 More at [https://gqlgen.com/](https://gqlgen.com/).

+To update the GraphQL schema, you will need to modify the `api/graphql/schema.graphqls` file.
+It is then necessary to re-generate code associated to this schema using:

+> `make generate`

 ## Try it yourself

 ### Dependencies

-#### Test or Run
+#### Run

-To test or run, you will need to install on your machine:
+To run the application, you will need to install on your machine:
 - `docker`
 - `make`

-#### Lint
+#### Test & lint

-To lint, you will need to install on your machine:
+To test and lint, you will need to install on your machine:
 - `go >= 1.21`
 - `golangci-lint`